Jmainguy/openshift-apache-php/README.md

 # basic apache container with php on openshift
 ## Build locally with docker, then push to openshift registry
-My payload was wiki.tar.gz which had all my site contents, replace that with your tar
+My payload was payload.tar.gz which had all my site contents, replace that with your tar

 You might also not want to land this index.html, feel free to remove it.
 ### Create web project